iot-magi/gopigo3_navigation/README.md

     server (server name) iburst

-# Execution method
+# Execution

 ## Run gopigo3_navigation on Notebook PC
-If you want to use rviz, you run under command.
+If you want to use rviz, you can run under command.

     roslaunch gopigo3_navigation navigation_view.launch

-If you want to run navigation stack by program, you run under command
+If you want to run navigation stack by program, you can run under command

     roslaunch gopigo3_navigation navigation.launch

 ## Run gopigo3_controller on GoPiGo3

-※This launch file run both gopigo3_driver.py and ydlidar.launch
+※This launch file should be ran both gopigo3_driver.py and ydlidar.launch

     roslaunch gopigo3_controller gopigo3.launch